fiolj/sparta/doc/collide.rst

 it can be used to turn on/off the tracking of vibrational energy and its exchange in collisions.

+.. _collide-mixID:

-A *mix-ID* argument is specified for each collision style.
+A ``mix-ID`` argument is specified for each collision style.
 It must contain all the species defined for use by the simulation, via the :ref:`species<command-species>` command.
 The group definitions in the mixture assign one or more particle species to each group.
 These groupings are